yoyoberenguer/MultiplayerGameEngine/README.md

  2) matplotlib
  3) Lz4

+Make sure to allow the demo to run (connecting to port 1024 and 1025).
+Make sure port 1024 and 1025 are not used by another process.
+The program will not run without the Asset folder.

 Run first Player1 followed shortly by Player2

-It is setup by default to run on the loopback; you can change it with the following variables:
+The demo is setup by default to run on the loopback to be able to start Player1 and Player2 scripts on the same computer.
+Therefore, you can run player 2 on a different machine to experience the network sound effect and players synchronization throughout the network.

+When Player1 script is lauched, it will try 5 times to connect to a client.
+If no client are connecting during that time, Player1 will start the demo without player2.
+This is a demo version, in the future the connection will be done with a menu.

 ## Computer 1 (e.g 192.168.1.106)